-Here Comes the Sun!
+Here comes the Sun!

-One of our favorite things about our Facebook Group, Fusers of CPI, is getting to see what so many inspiring artists are doing with CPI molds in their own studios.
+One of our favorite things about our new Facebook Group,

+Fusers of CPI, is we have the opportunity to observe what so many inspiring artists are doing with CPI molds in their own studios.

-Jackie Doehling posted this bright and charming "Here Comes the Sun" platter made with the GM178 Rectangle Patty Gray Dam and GM85 Rectangle Sushi Slump.
-We were taken by its cheerfulness and asked Jackie to share her technique!
-The following is an excerpt from "Creating Unique Fused Glass Designs Using Stencils & Powdered Glass" by Jackie L. Doehling © 2014 Full Moon Loon Designs.
+Jackie Doehling posted this charming "Here Comes the Sun" platter that was made using the GM178 Rectangle Patty Gray Dam and GM85 slump mold.
+We were taken by its cheerfulness and so asked Jackie to share her technique with you!
+To follow is an excerpt from "Creating Unique Fused Glass Designs Using Stencils &Powdered Glass" published by Jackie L. Doehling ©2014 Full Moon Loon Designs

-Materials:
+Materials you will need: